«

 Packet Storm Security Misc.
 Files

-Red Hat Security Advisory 2012-0150-03 - The kernel packages contain the Linux kernel, the core of any Linux operating system.
-This update fixes the following security issue: A flaw was found in the way the Linux kernel's Event Poll subsystem handled large, nested epoll structures.
-A local, unprivileged user could use this flaw to cause a denial of service.
+Red Hat Security Advisory 2012-1445-01 - The kernel packages contain the Linux kernel, the core of any Linux operating system.
+It was found that the RHSA-2010:0178 update did not correctly fix the CVE-2009-4307 issue, a divide-by-zero flaw in the ext4 file system code.
+A local, unprivileged user with the ability to mount an ext4 file system could use this flaw to cause a denial of service.
+This update also fixes several bugs.

 -